-Should sales people participate in the win/loss or other persona interview?
+Should sales people participate in the interview?

 We strongly recommend that interviews with buyer personas occur when a sales representative is not present.
 We know that this is a big cultural change for your company, but buyers are reluctant to fully express themselves when a sales person is present.

 Can you provide a completed example of a buyer persona?